-When I tell people I work in a big-box commercial gym, the thing everyone asks is “So when are you going to open your own place?”
+When I tell people I work as a big box gym trainer, the thing everyone asks is “So when are you going to open your own place?”
 In all honesty, it’s a pretty good gig, so I have no reason as of now to open my own place.

 Working there, I’ve created a career path for trainers looking to work with post-rehab clients, developed an assessment process for new members, became a coordinator with medical professionals for referrals for our clubs, and was the driving force behind having more than one lonely foam roller in each location (I’m proud to say my own location has over 15, and they’re used all day long, sometimes having people waiting for them).